SummaiyaBegum/Accessing_data_and_QC/workflow.md

 ```bash
 explorer.exe .
 ```

-Opens the current directory to access HTML reports in a browser.
+Opens the directory in Windows File Explorer.
+You're then using File Explorer to access the HTML files.

 ---